Jack-Sim/data_science_test/README.md

 - Machine Learning
 - Facial Recognition
 - Modeling Data Trends
+- Creating a GUI interface for user inputs and outputs

 This is not an exhaustive list and will be added to as the techniques are used